 PROCEDURE FOR SELECTION

 All completed applications are sent to the Admissions Committee for review.
-The Admissions Committee thoroughly evaluates each application to ensure the applicant has met all prerequisite requirements and obtained the necessary number of credit hours for entrance.
+The Committee thoroughly evaluates each application using the Dental Hygiene Program Admissions Rubric to ensure the applicant has met all prerequisite requirements and obtained the necessary number of credit hours for entrance.
 Admissions selection is then based on academic performance and standing, including strong achievement in science courses, and a demonstrated interest in dental hygiene as a career.
-Additionally, each student’s application essays are read and reviewed for completeness and comprehensiveness of response.
+Additionally, each student’s application essays are read and reviewed for completeness/comprehensiveness of response, and breadth and depth of extracurricular activities, community involvement, and leadership experiences.

 Applicants are notified in writing whether or not their application is accepted or denied.
 Applicants who have been deferred are contacted directly by the Program regarding their status.
 Accepted students begin the program fall semester of the upcoming academic year.